nautechsystems/nautilus_trader/README.md

 ## Cython
 The project heavily utilizes Cython, which provides static type safety and performance through C extension modules.
-The vast majority of production Python code is actually written in Cython, however the libraries can be accessed from both pure Python and Cython.
+The vast majority of the production Python code is actually written in Cython, however the libraries can be accessed from both pure Python and Cython.

 Cython is a compiled programming language that aims to be a superset of the